 The performance period is the duration over which the applicable performance metrics are measured.
-As shown in the chart at right, the most prevalent performance period for performance-vesting awards, by a wide margin, remained three years (92 percent of awards) followed by two years (only five percent of awards).
+As shown in the chart to the right, the most prevalent performance period for performance-vesting awards, by a wide margin, continues to be three years (92 percent of awards).

-Most companies use three-year performance periods to promote long-term sustainable growth, rather than shorter periods, which tend to focus executives only on short-term performance.
+Many companies use three-year performance periods to promote long-term sustainable growth, rather than shorter periods that tend to focus only on short-term performance.